 COMMUNITY PROFILE: The Yavapai have lived in central and western Arizona for centuries.
 Today there are three primary groups of Yavapai: The Fort McDowell Yavapai Nation, the Yavapai-Apache Nation, and the Yavapai-Prescott Indian Tribe.

 The Yavapai-Prescott Indian Reservation was established in 1935 on 75 acres of the former Fort Whipple Military Reserve.
 The Reservation was expanded to just under 1400 acres in 1956.
-According to the 2010 Census, approximately 192 individuals live on Yavapai-Prescott Tribal land adjacent to Prescott, Arizona.
+According to the U.S. Census, approximately 368 individuals live on Yavapai-Prescott Tribal land adjacent to Prescott, Arizona.
 The Reservation is 1,400 acres of rolling hills, of which several hundred acres have been closed to development in order to preserve the natural beauty of the area.

 According to the Inter Tribal Council of Arizona, in the past the Yavapai-Prescott Indian Tribe relied upon timber, mining, and agriculture.
 As tourism and retail services increased in Prescott, the Tribe's reliance on natural resources declined.
 Current enterprises include Bucky's Casino and Prescott Resort, Yavapai Casino, Sundog Business Park, and Frontier Village Shopping Center.

-*All statistics are from the 2006-2010 American Community Survey, 5-Year Estimates.
+*All statistics are from the 2014-2018 American Community Survey, 5-year estimates.